Angular momentum of zero-frequency gravitons: The Eikonal Operator in the ZFL

 \section{The Eikonal Operator in the ZFL}

-Our framework is the eikonal operator for soft radiation introduced in \cite{GPRCurzfl}, where the methods of Block-Nordsieck~\cite{Bloch:1937pw,Thirring:1951cz} and the closely related approach by Weinberg~\cite{Weinberg:1964ew,Weinberg:1965nx} are adapted to the discussion of the classical scattering problem (see also \cite{Mirbabayi:2016axw,Choi:2017ylo,Arkani-Hamed:2020gyp}).
-The emission of these soft quanta exponentiates in momentum space, so we write the $S$-matrix dressed with soft-radiation $S_{s.r.}$ in terms of that of the hard process\footnote{This is not completely standard, as Weinberg's soft theorem applies to {\em connected} amplitudes \cite{Weinberg:1995mt}, while here we are dressing the full $S$-matrix.
-Moreover, Weinberg only uses the Feynman prescription when dealing with virtual corrections.} $S^{(M)}$
+Our framework is the eikonal operator for soft radiation introduced in \cite{DiVecchia:2022nna}, where the methods of Block-Nordsieck~\cite{Bloch:1937pw,Thirring:1951cz} and the closely related approach by Weinberg~\cite{Weinberg:1964ew,Weinberg:1965nx} are adapted to the discussion of the classical scattering problem (see also \cite{Mirbabayi:2016axw,Choi:2017ylo,Arkani-Hamed:2020gyp}).
+The emission of these soft quanta exponentiates in momentum space, so we write the $S$-matrix dressed with soft-radiation $S^{(M)}_{s.r.}$ in terms of that of the hard process $S^{(M)}$

 where $j$ runs over the physical polarisations, whose polarisation ``tensors'' are $\varepsilon_j^{\mu\nu}(k)$, and we work with the conventions

 and